Author Bio: Dr. Sanusi Umar MD is the author of this article.

-Although the patient had chosen scalp micropigmentation to avoid the need for any need for surgery, he ultimately decided that the best option available to him would be an FUE (with Dr. U’s UGraft process) hair transplant.
-This procedure would be able to cover the unwanted ink on his temples and hairline while also giving him the coverage that he originally wanted with his first procedure.
+Although the patient had chosen scalp micropigmentation to avoid the need for surgery, he ultimately decided that the best option available to him would be an FUE (with Dr. U’s UGraft process) hair transplant.
+This procedure would cover the unwanted ink on his temples and hairline while also giving him the coverage that he originally wanted with his first procedure.

 Poor Candidates for Trichopigmentation

-While Trichopigmentation can be beneficial for many patients with a variety of different hair and hair loss situations, this treatment is not meant to for everyone.
+While Trichopigmentation can be beneficial for many patients with various hair and hair loss situations, this treatment is not meant for everyone.
 In fact, there are certain hair colors for which this technique would be ill-advised.

 Trichopigmentation can mimic darker hair, like black, dark brown, or auburn, but some shades do not render well with this method.
 Those include Red, blonde, grey, and white.

-However, if color contrast mistakes are made, the advantage of Trichopigmentation means that any shading would be able to fade away completely after two years due to the temporary nature of the application.
+However, if color contrast mistakes are made, the advantage of Trichopigmentation means that any shading would fade away completely after two years due to the temporary nature of the application.

 Why Choose Dr. U?

 Doctor Umar is a world-renowned surgeon with experience in all manner of hair restoration.
-Patients come to him when they are turned down by other surgeons because he does everything that he can to improve the lives and outcomes of his patients.
+Patients come to him when other surgeons turn them down because he does everything he can to improve the lives and outcomes of his patients.

 Trichopigmentation has all the positives of basic scalp micropigmentation without nearly as many downsides.

-With Dr. U you can be sure that his experience and foresight will give you the look that you have been looking for without the added complication of surgery if that is what you want from your procedure.
+With Dr. U, you can be sure that his experience and foresight will give you a look that you have been looking for without the added complication of surgery if that is what you want from your procedure.
 He is experienced in the art of injecting pigment into the correct skin layers while also ensuring that the scalp has an even and natural look.

-It is very important to know the capabilities of your surgeon and Dr. Umar’s website is full of success stories of every kind.
-He is very satisfied with his results and knowing that he is changing the look of his patients.
+It is essential to know your surgeon’s capabilities, and Dr. Umar’s website is full of success stories of every kind.
+He is delighted with his results and knowing that he is changing the look of his patients.